 20. Phoenix, Arizona

 In addition to all of this, Phoenix is a larger city that provides residents with all the amenities of a larger metropolitan area.
 There are tons of entertainment venues along with excellent restaurants.
+Quite a few neighborhoods are worth looking at, depending on what you want to be close to.
+For example, Chandler can put you closer to wineries while Goodyear will put you closer to Luke AFB.

 19. Yuma, Arizona